“The toolset at our fingertips

-Our Software architecture conforms to the guidelines of the Catalogue Raisonné Scholars Association.
+|Notable Feature: Uniform Data Standards Our web-based system follows best practices as recommended by leading members of the Catalogue Raisonné Scholars Association.
 We use Categories for the Description of Works of Art as a standard for describing cultural objects and The Chicago Manual of Style as a style guide.
-And we work continuously with professional catalogers to update and improve our Software protocols.
-Uniform data standards not only promote the recording of information consistently, but are fundamental to retrieving it efficiently.
-They improve content management, eliminate redundancy, and encourage data sharing.
+We are also indebted to the resources of the Association of Art Editors (AAE) and The Art Institute of Chicago Guide to Museum Publications.
+And finally, we continue to work with professional catalogers to update and improve our software protocols.
+Uniform data standards not only promote the recording of information consistently, they are fundamental to retrieving it efficiently.
+Data standards also improve content management, eliminate redundancy, and make for meaningful information sharing.|

-Components There are different ways to enter the catalogue, including indices of Works, Owners, Exhibitions, and Literature.
+Components There are different ways to enter the catalog, including indices of Works, Owners, Exhibitions, and Literature.
 The index pages display fifty records at a time, along with a number of methods to filter, sort, and navigate through selected data sets.

 The Owners Index is a full list of owners linked to their respective contact records.
 The list can be filtered by name, location, type, or present owners only.
 The list can also be sorted by name, or location.
 Sensitive information regarding owners and ownership is hidden from all but the administrator.